 Even on a warm Saturday afternoon in June, we had most of this short Lake Louise hike to ourselves!
 We passed a couple of groups coming down and there was a group at the top when we arrived, but they left shortly after and we had it all to ourselves.

-The hike to Fairview Lookout is similar to the Silverton Falls, it’s short and steep but worth it!
+The hike to Fairview Lookout is similar to Silverton Falls: short, steep, and worth it!
 The views of Lake Louise and the Fairmont Chateau Lake Louise rival the views from more difficult hikes around, but with far less effort or time required!
 While we love the other lake Louise hikes, like the Big Beehive hike or Plain of Six Glaciers hike, it’s not always easy to fit it all in!

 Lake Louise Lakeshore Trail